-When shopping, remember that you should be buying twice or three times as much vegetables as your protein.
+When shopping, strive to purchase two to three times the amount of vegetables as your protein.
 That’s because when it’s mealtime, you want at least half of everyone’s plate to be loaded with vegetables, which are rich in vitamins, minerals, and fiber.
 Veggies are also usually low in calories so you can really eat a lot of vegetables leaving you feeling “fuller” without the extra calories.
 This also helps you to limit the starchier foods like potatoes without feeling deprived.

 Another advantage of having ample vegetables at each meal is that your family members can mix-and-match their veggies to the protein served.
 Mix it up!
 Cook lots of different vegetables for each meal.
 Save a few steps by pre-chopping veggies for the week too!
 Colorful, flavorful vegetables also make meals more fun, especially for the little ones.